 Some medical organizations such as HMSA have said to their members that they will not provide COVID tests to employees who need it for work, and that COVID tests were being saved for those that were exposed to others who were COVID positive.
 Does the mayor’s announcement change this policy?

-A: We have no authority over HMSA’s policies
+A: The County has no authority over HMSA’s policies.

-A: The County and State are working with testing vendors to expand capabilities.
-Affected businesses or employees may also purchase FDA EUA self-administered over the counter test kits that could be used by employees.
+Affected businesses or employees may also purchase FDAEUA self-administered over the counter test kits that could be used by employees.
 These are available online, or at CVS/Longs, Walgreens, Target and other locations.
-The following are a list of registration sites for free testing clinics around the County: 1) https://hawaiicovid19.com/testing-isolation-quarantine/, 2) https://preventcovidhi.com/, and 3) https://www.minitmed.com/pre-register maui-covid-19.

 When it comes to travel, the restrictions say that if you want to fly via a vaccine exemption your departure date needs to be two weeks after you get your final vaccine shot.
 Does that also apply to employees who are getting vaccinated?
 Do they have to wait two weeks afterwards before coming back to work?